LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 >For example, `man ls` displays all the flags/options available to you - which saves
 >you remembering them all!
 Try this for each command you've learned so far.
 >Use the `spacebar` to navigate the manual pages, and `q` to quit.
 >*Note:* this command is for Mac and Linux users only.
-It may not work for Windows users.
+It will probably not work for Windows users.
 {: .callout}

 ~~~